ImSH715/Specific-Volume-Generator/README.md

     - Heatmap
     - Line maps to compare asthma, COPD and Healthy, lungs.

-## Extra Explanation
+## Poster
-For clear information please check this poster [link](https://github.com/ImSH715/Specific-Volume-Generator/blob/main/Poster/Contrast%20agent%20free%20regional%20ventilation%20imaging%20in%20CT%20and%20MRI%20-%20Poster.pptx.pdf)
+The following link directs to the poster that includes summary of the project [link](https://github.com/ImSH715/Specific-Volume-Generator/blob/main/Poster/Contrast%20agent%20free%20regional%20ventilation%20imaging%20in%20CT%20and%20MRI%20-%20Poster.pptx.pdf)